PinionTech/srcds-info/readme.md

   pw: boolean,
   secure: boolean }

 Sometimes servers will send back a blank info response.
 This seems to be a protection against an old DOS attack.
-If a stripped packet is received, an 'error' event will be emitted with an object containing ip and port properties.
+If a stripped packet is received, an 'error' will be returned with an object containing ip and port properties.

-You may also listen for all of the events emitted by a standard [dgram](http://nodejs.org/docs/latest/api/dgram.html)
+### client.close()

+Cleans up the connection associated with a client.